ligolang/ligo/gitlab-pages/docs/intro/upgrade-v2.md

 ### Converting namespaces to classes

+As described in [Contract syntax](#contract-syntax), JsLIGO now allows you to define contracts in classes as well as namespaces.
-If you include the `--namespace` option, the tool attempts to convert namespaces to classes by making these changes:
+If you include the `--namespace` option, the tool attempts to convert namespaces to classes.

+Converting namespaces to classes is required only if the namespace implements an interface because namespaces can no longer implement interfaces in JsLIGO 2.0.

+If you include the `--namespace` option, the tool makes these changes:

 - Converting the namespace declaration to a class.